hclimente/gwas-tools/README.md

 export PATH=$PATH:$PWD/gwas-tools/bin
 ```

 The pipelines are written in [Nextflow](https://www.nextflow.io/), and makes use of several tools.
-These tools need to be installed independently on a per-pipeline basis, or can be found in the Docker image [hclimente/gwas-tools](https://cloud.docker.com/swarm/hclimente/repository/docker/hclimente/gwas-tools/general).
-Nextflow can use Docker containers with the option '-with-docker' or -with0singularity-
+These tools need to be installed independently on a per-pipeline basis, or used from a Docker image using the option '*-with-docker hclimente/gwas-tools*' or '*-with-singularity hclimente/gwas-tools*'.

 # Functions